 Thursday mornings have been saved, and very possibly a few “breakfast for dinner” weeknights as well.
 I hope your family loves them as much as ours.

-Bacon and Egg Breakfast Cups
+Bacon and Egg Breakfast Cups Recipe

-- one 8 oz package of organic bacon (or turkey bacon)
+- 8 oz bacon

 - 3 eggs